CodyPro/GitLearn/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
 Today is 13/6/2019.
+It's a raining day.